ssaarela/javersion/README.md

 As with any VCS, first you checkout some branch, then modify it and when done, commit changes.

-Javersions core model is an in-memory data-structure.
+Javersion´s core model is an in-memory data-structure.
 You decide yourself if and how you want to persist the versions.

 Unlike most version control systems, Javersion doesn't prevent you from committing